 A solid set of buyer personas can help you answer questions like these and tap into what your existing (or desired) audience would like to see from you.

 3. Audit your existing content

 At this point, you don’t just know what type of content you’re looking to produce.
 You also know which audiences you’re writing it for and why.
-But you’re still not done crafting your content strategy plan yet.
+However, your content strategy plan isn’t complete yet.